-Secondly, the hessian is not robust to outliers, which is discussed detailly in the appendix.
-After using the Fisher scoring, i.e., replacing the observed information by expected information, we can ensure the robustness by sacrificing the efficiency a bit.
+A second challenge is that the Hessian is not robust to outliers (see Appendix).
+However, using Fisher scoring where we replace the observed information by the expected information, we can ensure robustness.
+This modification sacrifices some efficiency, but results in….